uperl/Archive-Ar-Libarchive/README.md

 extensions) to [Archive::Ar](https://metacpan.org/pod/Archive::Ar) and the documentation presented here is based on that module.
-The diagnostic messages issued on error mostly come directly from libarchive, so they will likely not match exactly what [Archive::Ar](https://metacpan.org/pod/Archive::Ar) would produce, but it should issue a warning (when [Archive::Ar::Libarchive#DEBUG](https://metacpan.org/pod/Archive::Ar::Libarchive#DEBUG) is turned on) under similar circumstances.
+The diagnostic messages issued on error mostly come directly from libarchive, so they will likely not match exactly what [Archive::Ar](https://metacpan.org/pod/Archive::Ar) would produce, but it should issue a warning under similar  circumstances.

 The main advantage of [Archive::Ar](https://metacpan.org/pod/Archive::Ar) over this module is that it is written in pure perl, and thus does not require a compiler or